Gabriel Karawani, Director & Co-Founder

 To use the Knowledge Agent, you must have a Microsoft 365 Copilot license assigned and you will need to be a site-owner or a member to see the button for the Knowledge Agent.

 In other words, any user with a Microsoft 365 Copilot license will see this feature in any site where they are an owner or a member.
-Assuming, of course, that the site is not on the Knowledge Agent exclusion list (see above).
+Assuming, of course, that the Knowledge Agent is enabled for the specific site.

 A great new feature is the ability to automatically set-up rules.
 In preview this is however quite limited, but I would expect the capabilities to expand in short order.